Covariance Kernel of Linear Spectral Statistics for Half-Heavy tailed Wigner Matrices: Introduction

 \subsection{Heavy Tailed Matrices}

 The proof techniques used in the above results for classical compact group random matrices, light-tailed matrices, general $\beta$-ensembles and biorthogonal ensembles no longer apply for heavy-tailed random matrix eigenvalues.
 When the entries $a_{i,j}$ of $\mathbf{A}_N$ are of the form $N^{-\frac{1}{\alpha}}x_{i,j}$ with $0 < \alpha < 2$ and $x_{i,j}$ in the domain of attraction of an $\alpha$-stable law, the limit of $L_N$ is now a measure $\mu_\alpha$ which satisfies a coupled fixed point equation given in \cite[Theorem 1.4]{bag08}.
 Later, \cite{bcc11} established another characterization of $\mu_\alpha$ in terms of the Poisson Weighted Infinite Tree which provided more information about properties of $\mu_\alpha$, for example, its absolute continuity for $1 < \alpha < 2$ \cite[Theorem 1.6]{bcc11}.
-In a stunning recent set of papers, bulk universality for the $0< \alpha < 2$ \cite{ALY18} and for random matrices with $2+\epsilon$ moments \cite{A19}, in both of these cases the local eigenvalue statistics fall in the GOE universality class.
+The largest eigenvalues of these matrices were proven to converge to Poisson point processes under suitable scaling conditions \cite{So04}.
+These results were later extend for tail decay in the region $2 < \alpha < 4$ \cite{abp09} and a recent generalization of these extreme eigenvalue results can be found in \cite{bchj21}.
+There has also been some extraordinary progress in the study of local eigenvalue statistics, namely, bulk universality has been proven for $0< \alpha < 2$ \cite{ALY18} and for random matrices with $2+\epsilon$ moments \cite{A19}, in both of these cases the local eigenvalue statistics fall in the GOE universality class.
 For an overview and a brief survey of how heavy-tailed matrices differ from light-tailed ensembles see \cite{G18}.
+Also, while our focus is symmetric matrix ensembles, there are several results pertaining to other models such as non-Hermitian matrices with heavy-tailed entries, for instance, the recent paper \cite{COR20} analyzes a heavy-tailed elliptic random matrix ensemble and contains a discussion of the known results for the spectra and eigenvector statistics of heavy-tailed random matrix models.